-The Kallak deposit has excellent local infrastructure with all-weather gravel roads passing through the project and forestry tracks allowing for easy access throughout the licence.
-A major hydroelectric power station, with associated electric power-lines, is located only a few kilometres to the south east.
-The nearest railway (the ‘Inland Railway Line’) passes approximately 40km to the east.
-The line is connected at Gällivare with the ‘Ore Railway Line’, which is used by Luossavaara-Kiirunavaara (“LKAB”) for delivery of its iron ore material to the Atlantic harbour at Narvik (Norway) or to the Botnian Sea harbour at Luleå (Sweden).
+Kallak is benefitted by excellent local infrastructure with all-weather gravel roads passing through the project and forestry tracks allowing for easy access throughout the licence.
+A major hydroelectric power station, with associated electric power-lines, is located only a few kilometres to the southeast.
+The nearest railway, the Inlandsbanan, passes approximately 40 km to the east.
+The Inlandsbanan meets the Malmbanan railway at Gällivare, which provides routes to the Atlantic harbour at Narvik in Norway or to the Bothnian Sea harbour at Luleå in Sweden.

 A September 2017 report by Copenhagen Economics titled ‘Kallak – A real asset, and a real opportunity to transform Jokkmokk’ highlighted the potential positive economic impact of the project on Jokkmokk, and Norrbotten County.
 Some key highlights: